 the issueOur immigration laws unfairly punish and separate the spouses and families of U.S. citizens.
 The myth of a streamlined process for US Citizens to attain a green card for their spouse is one that is widely held and is completely false.
 Under current law, administrative violations by a US Citizens immigrant spouse can result in 3-year, 5-year, 10-year, or even lifetime bars from the United States which is devastating for families.
 Even more surprising, since 1996, these cases have been largely void of any judicial or agency discretion or judgment.
 Due process for US citizen families is denied, one of the few areas of the American legal system where this is so.
 As U.S. Citizens who desire to live, work, and raise our families in our own country, we find this unjust and unacceptable.
 AFU’s mission is to educate and to work towards legislative change that reverses this little known, but grossly inequitable treatment of U.S. citizens.

 American Families United is dedicated to advocating the return of due process rights back into the immigration system to bring fairness and accountability.
-We have championed a bipartisan bill, The American Families United Act, through the 113th and 114th Congress with the help of cosponsors Congressman Steve Pearce (R-NM) and Congressman Beto O'Rourke (D-TX), which will serve to help restore these rights and ensure US Citizen families are not torn apart.
+We have championed a bipartisan bill, The American Families United Act, through the 113th, 114th, and current 115th Congress with the help of cosponsors Congressman Steve Pearce (R-NM) and Congressman Beto O'Rourke (D-TX), which will serve to help restore these rights and ensure US Citizen families are not torn apart.

 HELP MAKE CHANGE BY DONATINGAmerican Families United is completely run by volunteers who offer time and expertise to the mission of the organization with no financial compensation.
 All members are families who are directly affected or who are allies to those impacted.
 In order for us to champion for changes to the current immigration system, we hire lobbyists to work with Senate and Congressional representatives as well as other organizations that oversee immigration related policies.
 Our primary fundraising focus is to ensure our ability to finance the work of these professionals.
 Please help us to meet our goal for February 2017!

 MEMBER SPOTLIGHT: The Martin FAMILY